-The annual general meeting elects the chair and vice chair of the Board of Directors directly.
+The Chairmanship consists of the chair and vice chair of the Board of Directors, both of whom are elected directly by the shareholders at the Annual General Meeting.

-The Chairmanship carries out administrative tasks, such as planning board meetings to ensure a balance between overall strategysetting and financial and managerial supervision of the company.
-Other tasks include reviewing the fixed asset investment portfolio.
-At the annual general meeting in March 2019, Helge Lund was re-elected as a chair of the Board of Directors and Jeppe Christiansen was re-elected as vice chair.
+At the Annual General Meeting in 2020, Helge Lund was reelected as chair and Jeppe Christiansen was re-elected as vice chair of the Board of Directors.
 Helge Lund became chair of the Board in 2018 and Jeppe Christiansen became vice chair in connection with his first election in 2013.

-The chair is considered independent, but the vice chair is nonindependent, as he is a board member of the main shareholder, Novo Holdings A/S.
+The chair qualifies as independent as defined by the Danish Corporate Governance Recommendations, while the vice chair qualifies as non-independent given that he is a Board member of the main shareholder Novo Holdings A/S. Please refer to the Annual Report 2020 on page 44 for an overview of independence.

-In 2019, the Chairmanship conducted eight meetings.
-The chair attended all meetings in 2019 and the vice chair was excused from two meetings in 2019.
-Please refer to the Annual Report on p.
-39 for a detailed attendance overview.
+In 2020, the Chairmanship conducted seven meetings.
+The chair attended all meetings in 2020 whereas the vice chair was excused from one meeting in 2020.
+Please refer to the Annual Report 2020 on page 44 for a detailed attendance overview.

-Chairmanship Report for 2019
+Chairmanship Report for 2020

 The Chairmanship works according to an Annual Work Plan with fixed agenda items.
-In addition, the Chairmanship requests ad hoc topics to be discussed at their meetings.
+In addition, the Chairmanship requests ad hoc topics to be discussed at Chairmanship meetings.

-In 2019, the Chairmanship met eight times and dealt with the following matters:
+In 2020 the Chairmanship met seven times and dealt with the following matters: